Technodon

-Technodon is the eighth and final studio album by Yellow Magic Orchestra and released in 1993, a decade after the band's original breakup.
+Technodon is the eighth and final studio album by Japanese electronic music band Yellow Magic Orchestra.
+Released in 1993, it was their first album in almost a decade after the band's original breakup in 1984.
 Because the name Yellow Magic Orchestra was owned by former record label Alfa Records, the band were forced to release the album under the name YMO (typically stylized as the "YMO" initialism crossed out by a large "X").
 For the tour that followed, they were billed as Not YMO.
 Future releases by the group would be made under the names Human Audio Sponge and HASYMO.

 The album abandons much of the group's previous synth-pop style, instead adopting a more ambient techno sound.
 Yukihiro Takahashi mainly used drum machines for the record as opposed to a drum kit.